 The 55-acre park now has a highly concentrated number of amenities.
 Among them: a basketball court, tennis courts, a pool house and swimming pool, a playground, two picnic pavilions, a multipurpose field, the golf course and an historic golf clubhouse.

 The park underwent a significant landscape change in 2004, with the help of an EPA grant, when community volunteers with the Peavine Creek Watershed Alliance replaced an open culvert and restored the Candler Park branch of the creek.
 As a result, a new wetlands habitat has flourished in the midst of the golf course.

 The Conservancy was formed in 2015, after a master plan for the neighborhood of Candler Park recommended that an independent Conservancy be formed to advance the community's lengthening wish list for park improvements.
 Part of the reasoning was the the Conservancy would be able to involve a broader constituency than a neighborhood organization because residents of the entire city enjoy the park and rely on it for their recreation.

-The Conservancy is a pending 501c3 nonprofit, meaning that membership dues and donations are fully tax deductible.
+The Conservancy is a 501c3 nonprofit, meaning that membership dues and donations are fully tax deductible.
 As a membership-based, all-volunteer organization, the Conservancy depends on the financial support and volunteer work of businesses and neighbors like you.
 Won't you join today?